 Admission is limited and very competitive.
 The number of applicants surpasses the number of admission seats.
 The application for summer 2019 admission opens on March 15, 2018, with a priority deadline of Aug.
 15, 2018.
 The priority deadline indicates the earliest date when the college will begin accepting students.

-After October 15th, applications to the CRNA program will be accepted until February 15, 2018 on a space available basis.
-All steps in the application process must be completed for an application to be considered for admission.
-Priority admission will be limited to those meeting the October 15th deadline.
+After Aug.
+15, 2018, applications to the program will be accepted on a space-available basis until Feb.
+15, 2019.
+All application items must be completed and submitted for the application to be considered for admission.
+Priority admission will be limited to those meeting the Aug.
+15 deadline.

 Applicants must meet the following criteria to be considered for admission to the program:

-- Two years current experience as an RN in an aggressive adult, pediatric, and/or neonatal ICU critical care unit, completed prior to matriculation into the program.
+- Completion of a minimum of two current years of experience as an RN in an aggressive adult, pediatric, and/or neonatal Intensive Care Unit (ICU)

-- Statement of good physical, mental and emotional health - to be completed during interview.
+- Statement of good physical, mental and emotional health to be verbally provided during interview

 Disclaimer:Meeting the minimum requirements does not guarantee admission.
 Acceptance into the program will be reserved for the best-qualified applicants who fulfill all admission requirements.

 Individuals with a documented history of substance abuse:The anesthesia profession is recognized as having one of the highest rates of substance abuse among all health care professions.
 As a result of this, persons who have a history of substance abuse are strongly urged to seek professional growth in a direction other than nurse anesthesia.
 If you have a history of substance abuse, are in or have completed a recovery or treatment program, we strongly urge you to consider the serious personal risks involved in entering the anesthesia profession.
 We suggest you consult your counselor, therapist or other health care professional for guidance, and strongly urge you to consider an alternative professional pathway within the nursing profession.